55Vishal/55Vishal/README.md

-- 👋 Hi, I’m Vishal
+- 👋 Hi, I’m Vishal.
-- 👀 I’m interested in forntend development
+- 👀 I’m interested in Coding.
-- 🌱 I’m currently learning web development
+- 🌱 I’m Frontend development.
-- 💞️ I’m looking to collaborate on projects in frontend
+- 💞️ I’m looking to collaborate on projects in frontend.
 - 📫 How to reach me @ 55.vishalmalusare@gmail.com

 <!---\